accanto-systems/marketplace/docs/Install.md

 lm_theme_name: bluerinse
 ```

-### Add underlay interface to AIO VM
+### Add NFVI interface to AIO VM

-Add the following to your **lm-allinone/Vagrantfile** as the last vNIC in the list.
+The NFVI infrastructure creates a set of provider networks that are used by Openstack and Kubernetes VIMs.
+The AIO VM must have a vNIC attached to the provider switching network and configured on the management network.
+To attach the AIO to the provider network, add the following to your **lm-allinone/Vagrantfile** as the last vNIC in the list, as follows:

 ```
     nodeconfig.vm.network 'public_network', dev: 's1', type: 'bridge', mode: 'bridge', :ovs => true, ip: '10.0.30.5'